-Subject History Autumn • Industrial Britain: Economic changes, living and working conditions, crime & punishment, social and cultural changes, the British Empire.
-Main topics/areas studied this year Spring • Slavery : Triangular trade and slavery, plantation life, slave rebellions, Olaudah Equiano and the case for abolition, life after emancipation.
-Summer Britain at War: the causes of WW1, Recruitment, Trench warfare, the end of the War and the Treaty of Versailles, an overview of key battles of WW2, Dunkirk, The Home Front Assessment Headlines 3 assessments - one per term, using some class time and some Home Learning time.
-These will be assessed with an APS score.
-Skills tasks - students will be set specific skills based tasks which they will receive feedback on throughout each unit of work Students' overall term levels are a mixture of the APS score in the assessment and their overall contribution in class and in their books during the term.
-Useful websites or resources • www. • www. schoolhistory.co.uk Johndclare.net spartacus.schoolnet bbc.co.uk/history What parents can do to support learning histor • Stude rage students to watch horrible histories or any relevant topical y documentaries. nts should gain contextual understanding of the periods taught in the ulum by reading both historical fiction and reference books.
+Subject History Main topics/areas Autumn The Witch Craze: The superstitious age, beliefs about witches, treatment of suspects, the Pendle Witch Trial, the end of the witch craze Industrial Britain: Economic changes, living and working conditions, crime &amp; punishment, social and cultural changes, the British Empire (origins, expansion, collapse and legacy) Slavery: Modern and ancient slavery, Triangular trade, Spring plantation life, rebellions, Olaudah Equiano and the case for abolition. • Democracy in Britain: Problems with Britain's democracy, the Summer Reform Acts, votes for women and the suffragettes.
+Assessment Headlines LearnSkills receivStude asses essments - one per term, using some class time and some Home ing time.
+These will be assessed with an APS score. tasks - students will be set specific skills based tasks which they will be feedback on throughout each unit of work ents' overall term levels are a mixture of the APS score in the sment and their overall contribution in class and in their books g the term.
+Useful websites or resources • www Schoolhistory.co.uk Johndclare.net Spartacus.schoolnet Sbc.co.uk/history What parents can do to support learning histor • Stude urage students to watch horrible histories or any relevant topical by documentaries.
+Into should gain contextual understanding of the periods taught in surriculum by reading both historical fiction and reference books.
 Number of lessons per fortnight in this subject 3 lessons per fortnight How much Home Learning is expected per week? may last o one piece each week, taking 30 minutes on average.
 Some pieces over more than one Home Learning slot and may be longer, g on assessments.
+End of year exam will assess: All topics listed above